 3. The Working Party may wish to align the wording of the explanatory note for Column (10) on the wording of the title of Chapter 6.9, as this is already done in RID.

 Proposal

 4. In the explanatory note for Column (10), amend the third paragraph to read:

-“For fibre-reinforced plastic portable tanks, see Chapter 6.9.”
+“For portable tanks with shells made of FRP materials, see Chapter 6.9.”